sst/guide/_chapters/create-a-new-reactjs-app.md

   ➜  press h to show help
 ```

+{%info%}
+SST doesn't deploy your frontend while you are working locally.
+This is because most frontends come with their own local dev environments.
+{%endinfo%}

 If you head to that URL in your browser you should see.

 ![New Vite React App screenshot](/assets/part2/new-vite-react-app.png)